 In Alberta, people eat dinner at 5 or 6pm.
 Many restaurants close their kitchens at 9:30 or 10pm, and the dinner rush is long finished by 8pm.

 I suspect that part of the reason for this is the difference in commuting and work ethics.
 In Alberta many people with 9-5 jobs are actually home shortly after 5pm.
-Not so in Ontario (especially Toronto), where the office can hold people hostage late, or the commute can mean walking in the door at 7pm.
+This is a win in the Edmonton vs Toronto challenge: in Ontario (especially Toronto), where the office can hold people hostage late, or the commute can mean walking in the door at 7pm.

 THE MOSQUITOES ARE HUGE.